- Writing tools

 What is Ogatsu inkstone ?

-The production of Ogatsu Suzuri was temporarily suspended due to the Great East Japan Earthquake, but fortunately, neither the technology nor the quarries were lost, and the production has activated its revival along with the reconstruction of the region, production has started again.
+The production of Ogatsu inkstone was temporarily suspended due to the 2011 earthquake off the Pacific coast of Tohoku.
+Fortunately, neither the technology nor the quarries were lost, and the production has activated its revival along with the reconstruction of the region.